 Wednesday, January 18, 2023

-The University of Iowa Study Abroad office is committed to diversity and inclusion in our programming, especially as spending time abroad provides an excellent opportunity to consider one's personal identity in a new cultural context.
+The University of Iowa Study Abroad office is committed to making study abroad available to all students at the university, especially as spending time abroad provides an excellent opportunity to consider one's personal identity in a new cultural context.

 “One branch of our efforts to increase diversity among the UI students heading abroad is providing plenty of experiential learning opportunities,” said Monica Ernberger, senior advisor and program coordinator for UI Study Abroad.
 “These experiences are especially appealing to families and communities supporting students because they have a clear path to their career goals and future employment.
 Programs like summer international internships allow students to go abroad for a shorter time but still have a very immersive and impactful experience.”